 A potentially unique feature of Woodford is the recent arrival of a large housing development on the former Aerodrome site, adjacent to the Neighbourhood Area.
 Planning permission for 920 dwellings plus a 100-unit care facility and commercial premises was granted in 2015 and building work has commenced.
 This large development offers a different type of housing compared with the Neighbourhood Area, comprising modern executive houses in the range of three to five bedrooms with small gardens, in a "garden village" style setting.
 The site will also include 15% affordable housing.
 Therefore, the new development will increase both the number and type of housing in the immediate locality.
-The population in the parish of Woodford will triple as a result of this development, posing challenges for the community facilities and for integration of new and existing residents.
+The population in the parish of Woodford will triple as a result of this development.

-The majority of commercial activity is focused along the spinal main roads and includes the Davenport Arms, Olivers Restaurant, the Deanwater Hotel, Budgens convenience store, Chrome of Woodford car show room, Woodford Notcutts Garden Centre, which includes a café, and a small parade of shops.
+The majority of commercial activity is focused along the spinal main roads and includes the Davenport Arms, Olivers Restaurant, the Deanwater Hotel, Budgens convenience store, Woodford Notcutts Garden Centre, which includes a café, and a small parade of shops.
 In addition, there are many small businesses and professionals working from offices at home.